rsarwal/Data-Science-Portfolio/SQL/README.md

 ## Queries and Analysis

-### 1. US Customers- This query retrieves all customers from the USA.
+### 1. US Customers
+This query retrieves all customers from the USA.

 ```sql
 SELECT FirstName, LastName, Country